Interviewing

 Or perhaps a goal of your organization (and a common one) is cost savings.
 Are there certain cybersecurity measures you can take to ensure that your clients’ data is protected on a budget, partnering with the latest vendors?

-Understanding the organization's risk appetite and industry trends will help you create a robust cybersecurity strategy that contributes to success.
+Understanding the organization's risk appetite and industry trends will help you create a strong cybersecurity strategy that contributes to success.

 3. Network and connect – inside and outside your company.